WyvnWolf/esp32-nesemu/README.rst

 ---------

 This code is an esp-idf project.
 You will need esp-idf to compile it.
 Newer versions of esp-idf may introduce incompatibilities with this code;
-for your reference, the code was tested against commit 12caaed28063e32d8b1fb13e13548b6fa52f87b3 of esp-idf.
+for your reference, the code was tested against commit 37765d0071dce62cf6ffb425e0aab3fcab8c0897 of esp-idf.

+This version also uses the following TFT library for a custom rom loading boot screen: https://github.com/loboris/ESP32_TFT_library
+Install this in a directory right outside of this project directory.
+It requires these two directories to build.
+Create soft links.

+cd components
+ln -s ../../ESP32_TFT_library-master/components/tft
+ln -s ../../ESP32_TFT_library-master/components/spidriver/

+Then replace tftspi.h with tftspi_hb20.h (renaming it to tftspi.h) in the components/tft directory.

+The rom names can be updated in main/main.c at line 54.

 Display
 -------